fedluc/qupled/docs/mpi_implementation_analysis.md

 5. ~~Use a per-run temporary directory, pass paths explicitly via CLI args or environment variables, and clean it up with `try/finally`.~~
-6. ~~Write one atomic output file, or write result/status files through temporary files followed by `Path.replace()`.
+6. ~~Write one atomic output file, or write result/status files through temporary files followed by `Path.replace()`.~~
-7. Rework dataclass deserialization so it calls `cls(**converted_values)` after recursive conversion.
-That preserves default handling and validation.
+7. ~~Rework dataclass deserialization so it calls `cls(**converted_values)` after recursive conversion.
+That preserves default handling and validation.~~
-8. Use `try/finally` around VS precomputation state mutation.
+8. ~~Use `try/finally` around VS precomputation state mutation.~~

+### Remaining Python-Side Follow-Ups

+- Add structured worker failure reporting.
+The worker should catch failures around deserialization, native input conversion, scheme construction, and `compute()`, then write a root-rank failure output when possible.
+- Decide whether the result and status protocol should become one output envelope.
+Atomic writes prevent partial JSON files, but one combined output would make status, results, and any future error message impossible to mismatch.
+- Decide whether missing `mpiexec` or a non-MPI native build should raise when `processes > 1` instead of printing a warning and running the worker serially.
+- Consider making the MPI launcher configurable for HPC environments that use `srun`, `mpirun`, or launcher-specific flags instead of plain `mpiexec -n`.
+- Add a real MPI smoke test, guarded by `native.uses_mpi` and launcher availability, to complement the current mocked subprocess and worker tests.

 ## Native C++ MPI and Error Handling